Mean-payoff Games with Partial Observation: FBC and Forcibly FBC MPGs

 We now turn to the decision problems we have been investigating throughout the paper.
-Given the exponential blow-up in the construction of the game of limited-observation, it is not surprising that there is a corresponding exponential increase in the complexity of the class membership problem. \begin{restatable}[Class membership]{theorem}{isimppure} Let $G$ be an MPG with partial-observation.
-Determining if $G$ is FBC is \coNEXP-complete and determining if $G$ is forcibly FBC is in \EXPSPACE\ and \NEXP-hard. \end{restatable}
+Given the exponential blow-up in the construction of the game of limited observation, it is not surprising that there is a corresponding exponential increase in the complexity of the class membership problem. \begin{theorem}[Class membership] Let $G$ be an MPG with partial observation.
+Determining if $G$ is FBC is \coNEXP-complete and determining if $G$ is forcibly FBC is in \EXPSPACE\ and \NEXP-hard. \end{theorem}

+Membership of the relevant classes is straightforward, they follow directly from the upper bounds for MPGs with limited observation and the (at worst) exponential blow-up in the translation from games of partial observation to games of limited observation.
+For hardness, we prove first the result for FBC games and comment on the changes necessary for the construction to yield the result for forcibly FBC games.

+\begin{lemma} Let $G$ be an MPG with partial observation.
+Determining if $G$ is FBC is \coNEXP-hard. \end{lemma} \begin{proof} We reduce from the complement of the succinct Hamilton cycle problem: Given a Boolean circuit $C$ with $2N$ inputs, does the graph on $2^N$ nodes with edge relation encoded by $C$ have a Hamiltonian cycle?
+This problem is known to be \NEXP-complete~\cite{py86}.